kpm25/PresentationAndDeliveryAppDevelopment/README.md

 This will print the text in bold, with a yellow font color and a green background.
 Please refer to the project's source code for more details on how to use the Ansi class.

+### PowerPoint Manager Microservice

+By default, the PowerPoint Manager does not run as a separate server.
+However, you can enable this feature for optimization purposes by setting

+`USE_PPT_MANAGER_SERVER` to `true`

+in the
+`.env` file.

+When this feature is enabled, a separate application will be run in the

+`ppt_manager_microservice`

+folder.

+By default, this is set as

+`PPT_MANAGER_PORT=9876`.

+From the Python GUI application, this feature is available under the Features menu.

+Please note that the full-screen mode may not work as expected at the moment.

+As a workaround, you can run the PowerPoint Manager in a standard web browser if needed.

+If you choose to run it in a browser, the address is

+`ip:9876`

+by default, or

+`ip:4000/ppt_manager`

+if not running a microservice PowerPoint Manager.

 ### HTTPS Configuration